North Carolina Insurance Agent Continuing Education and License Renewal Requirements

 Long Term Care

-An agent may not sell, solicit or negotiate a Long-Term Care policy unless they hold an Accident and Health License and have also obtained a Medicare Supplement/Long Term Care Limited Lines License (10 hour pre-licensing course and pass exam).
-Following this, agents must also complete an initial 8 Hour Long Term Care Training course.
+An agent may not sell, solicit or negotiate a Long-Term Care Partnership policy unless they hold an Accident and Health License and have also obtained a Medicare Supplement/Long Term Care Limited Lines License (10 hour pre-licensing course and pass exam).
+Following this, agents must also complete an initial 8 Hour Long Term Care Partnership Training course.
 These agents must also complete a 4 Hour Long Term Care Training course every compliance period following.

 Enroll Today with No Regrets!